 -If the King James Version translators were able to make comparisons with the texts that were available to them, then why are we not allowed to do comparisons with the numerous ancient manuscripts that we have discovered after the seventeen century?
 How come we cannot do the same?

 -The transmission that has been described in the above comments from the King James only advocate is the process of restoration, not preservation.

--What people who subscribe to this position on the King James Version fail to recognize is that their logic contains an apparent contradiction.
+-What people who subscribe to this position on the King James Version fail to recognize is that their logic contains a logical contradiction.
 Having various readings spread abroad which accurately record portions of the inspired words of biblical authors is completely different than having all the correct words aligned perfectly in a single document.
 In other words, what has been termed by King James only proponents to be an "infallible preservation" of the Bible is contradictory because having such would not be based upon manuscripts which contain textual variances.
-It is inconsistent to equate "correction" with "preservation" because both words have conflicting overtones.
+It is inconsistent to equate "correction" with "preservation" because both terms are contradictory.
 The first word implies the existence of error, whereas the later connotates maintaining the accuracy thereof.
 If errors are found and corrected in the manuscripts which form the basis behind a Bible translation, then how is the Word of God perfectly preserved?